 In the meantime, I took precautionary steps for “just in case” scenarios.
 With care for elderly in home, you never know what can come up.
 One step was purchasing incontinence products in advance, should that situation occur, and special cleaning products.

-This is such an important matter, I have made a separate page all about elderly safety issues.
 When Dad moved in with me this was very eye-opening.
 Lots of changes needed to be made for safety.
-So we discussed planning, crucial communication, what to do when he'd be home alone (which was infrequent and for a very short time), re-vamping areas of the home prone to causing accidents like the bathroom, stairs, bedroom, kitchen, etc.
+So we discussed planning, crucial communication, what to do when he’d be home alone (which was infrequent and for a very short time), re-vamping areas of the home prone to causing accidents like the bathroom, stairs, bedroom, kitchen, etc. You can find many catalogs and online sites for senior products that offer lots of solutions.

 Activities and Keeping Busy